 For example, there are two levels of Threat Management, including the Intrusion Detection System (IDS) and the Intrusion Prevention System (IPS).
 The former detects and alerts users, and the latter does all that, plus automatically blocks the threats.

-Internet Security also includes GeoIP Filtering, which allows for blocking traffic from specific countries on a world map.
-It will come in handy when there’s a wave of, says ransomware attack, from particular parts of the world.
+Internet Security also includes GeoIP Filtering, which blocks traffic from specific countries on a world map.
+It will come in handy when there's a wave of ransomware attacks from particular parts of the world.

 I spent quite some time with Internet Security, which has a few more functions, and it worked well.
-It’s free to use, but there’s a big catch.
-Once Threat Management is turned on, the UDM’s max Wi-Fi speed is now throttled down to 850 Mbps at most.
+It's free to use, but there's a big catch.
+Once Threat Management is turned on, the UDM's max Wi-Fi speed reduces to 850 Mbps.

-By the way, it’s worth noting that many settings and features of the UDM are in beta, or even Alpha, state.
-I have asked Ubiquiti about its plans to finalize these settings and will update when I hear back.
+By the way, it's worth noting that many settings and features of the UDM are in beta, or even Alpha, state.
+I have asked Ubiquiti about its plans to finalize these settings and will update you when I hear back.

 Apart from the beta designation, which might keep you hanging, the UDM also has a few other minor flaws.
-For example, in my testing, a large number of connected clients weren’t consistently identified, if at all, by names.
+For example, in my testing, many connected clients weren't consistently identified, if at all, by names.
 Instead, they appeared on the network map as their MAC addresses.

-While you can manually name a client to your liking, knowing which client is which can be hard if you have lots of them.
-The majority of routers I’ve tested had trouble figuring out all clients’ hostnames, but the UDM definitely could do better on this front.
+While you can manually name a client to your liking, knowing which one can be hard if you have lots of them.
+Most routers I've tested had trouble figuring out all clients' hostnames, but the UDM definitely could do better on this front.

-Another thing is the UniFi Network app isn’t exactly designed purely for home users.
+Another thing is the UniFi Network app isn't exactly designed purely for home users.
 It includes a lot of settings and features and uses technical terms for the advanced audience.
-It’s not all bad here, but if you’re expecting something completely layman-friendly, similar to that of the AmpliFi HD, you’ll be in for a surprise.
+It's not all bad here, but if you're expecting something completely layman-friendly, similar to the AmpliFi HD, you'll be in for a surprise.

 UniFi Dream Machine: Excellent performance